 If asked and engaged, employees will step up and provide highly relevant input.
-Specifically, the pool of employees can be engaged to make predictions about things that really matter for an organization or engaged to solve specific problems.
+Specifically, the pool of employees can be engaged to make predictions about things that really matter for an organization or engaged in solving specific problems.
 New technology designed to tap into the collective intelligence now makes this feasible.

-At Mindpool, we are on a mission to support proactive organizations with a goal to tap into the collective intelligence and tacit knowledge of their very own people.
-We believe the combination of human minds and technology will pave way for entirely new business and bring out the best of organizations and their people.
+At Mindpool, we are on a mission to support proactive organizations to tap into the collective intelligence and tacit knowledge of their very own people.
+We believe the combination of human minds and technology will pave the way for entirely new business and bring out the best organizations and their people.
 Collective intelligence is truly a competitive resource in augmenting decisions with data-driven insights and at the same time engaging employees and democratizing knowledge.

 You've just read a blog post from Mindpool - a platform that helps you harness the collective intelligence of employees.
 Mindpool taps into the knowledge of employees to provide actionable predictions and curated insights.
 Mindpool is rooted in decades of research in collective intelligence.
 Read more from our resource universe or contact us here if you'd like to tap into the valuable knowledge of your employees.